FAQs - Frequently Asked Questions

 4. How do I make an application for a school place?

-An application form for nursery can be obtained from the school.
+A request for a nursery place can be done by emailing the school.

 Children can be entered on the list from their second birthday onwards.
 The school’s admission policy follows the Lewisham guidelines.

 - Children in Public care